Many people have heard how good a mini split can be and may want to install a DIY kit but worry about the difficulty.

 Mr. Cool units are specifically made for the DIY homeowner to install a mini split as easily as possible.

 An installation will need a bracket mounted on a wall for the inside condenser unit and a hole drilled through the wall for the line-set.

-The line set goes through the wall and bolt to the outside condenser.
+The line set goes through the wall and bolts to the outside condenser.

-I installed a Mr Cool mini split on my garage 2 years ago and it has been worked very well both in the winter heating and summer cooling.
+I installed a Mr. Cool mini split in my garage, and it has worked very well both in the winter heating and summer cooling.

 Read Here for How I Installed a Mr Cool Quick Connect Mini Split DIY Kit

 Installing most any Mini Split is not difficult for a handy type of person with basic skills.

 Personally, I think all units are easy to install and have no problem running electrical or using HVAC vacuum pumps or gauges.

 Of course, not having to pump down a unit into a vacuum is convenient and saves time.

 So far after installing the many mini split DIY kits available the MRCOOL unit has many features that make it easier to install.